Effectiveness of the Maximum Satisfiability formulation of the set covering problem and its variants

 For further details contact: Dr Seyed Mousavi

-Coventry University (CU) and the Research Centre for Data Science (CDS) is inviting applications from suitably-qualified graduates for a self-funded PhD position.
+Coventry University and the Research Centre for Computational Science and Mathematical Modelling (CSM) is inviting applications from suitably-qualified graduates for a self-funded PhD position.

-The Research Centre for Data Science (CDS) is based in the Faculty of Engineering, Environment and Computing (EEC) of Coventry University.
+The Research Centre for Computational Science and Mathematical Modelling is based in the Faculty of Engineering, Environment and Computing (EEC) of Coventry University.
 It provides a hub to develop cutting edge research in the areas of Artificial Intelligence, Data Science and Future Computing Technologies.
 The centre has a vocation to push the boundaries of both fundamental science and practical applications.

 About the project